-The preparation of financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, and revenue and expenses.
+The preparation of consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, and revenue and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
-Significant estimates and assumptions include the fair values assigned to investment properties.
+Significant estimates, judgements and assumptions include the fair values assigned to investment properties, Class B Units, DTUs, and business combinations.
 Actual results may differ from these estimates.